THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 except that in the event of an allocated venue being unfishable for whatever reason, then a society may transfer the contest to any unreserved stretch of Association controlled canal, on the same date, provided that individual anglers are not disturbed.

 G.6 Any Society which is granted a contest as specified above, and which subsequently does not hold the contest, without reasonable cause, or without giving one months notice in writing to the Secretary, shall be liable for the charge of a peg fee for each of the members within the society, as shall be determined by the Executive Committee.
-Failure to pay any peg fee levied will result in the Society being prevented from receiving any further contests.
+Failure to pay any peg fee levied will result in the Society being prevented from holding any further contests.

 G.7 The Executive Committee or its nominees shall have power to allocate contests on Association waters, to any angling society.